Program Profile

 Expiration

-When Westgate westgate points expire
+When Westgate points expire

 Westgate Points expire at the end of the use year with limited banking options — typically one year forward at a fee.
 Westgate is known for being less flexible than industry peers on banking, borrowing, and exchange.
 Owners who don't book each year's points often forfeit them.
 The combination of strict expiration and difficult exit creates pressure to monetize points proactively each year.